wookiee/cocoa-programming-for-osx-5e/Errata.md

 # Errata for Cocoa Programming for OS X, 5th Edition

-If you encounter bugs in the book, please post them to the [forums][forum].
+If you encounter issues in the book, please post them to the forum for the appropriate chapter at [forums.bignerdranch.com][forum].
+Thank you!

 [forum]: http://forums.bignerdranch.com/viewforum.php?f=511